rylei-m/Rylei-M/README.md

 # 💫 About Me:
 I am a student at Utah State University.
-I am majoring in Computer Science and minoring in Data Analytics.<br>My expected graduation is December of 2025.<br>I previously attended Weber State University concurrently with Fremont High School and graduated with an Associate of Science Degree in General Studies. <br>I am pursuing a web devlopment internship for this upcoming summer.
+I am majoring in Computer Science and minoring in Data Analytics.<br>My expected graduation is December of 2025.<br>I previously attended Weber State University concurrently with Fremont High School and graduated with an Associate of Science Degree in General Studies. <br>I am pursuing a web devlopment internship at RR Donnelly in Logan, Utah this upcoming summer!

 ## 🌐 Socials: